hashicorp/consul-k8s/README.md

 The `consul-k8s-control-plane` binary includes first-class integrations between Consul and Kubernetes.
-The project encapsulates multiple use cases such as syncing services, injecting Connect sidecars, and more.
+The project encapsulates multiple use cases such as syncing services, injecting Consul sidecars, and more.
 The Kubernetes integrations with Consul are [documented directly on the Consul website](https://www.consul.io/docs/platform/k8s/index.html).